 Travel Health and Safety Classes

-Important: All Students studying abroad Spring 2015 must attend one travel health and safety class.
+Important: All Students studying abroad Summer, Fall or Academic Year 2015 must attend one travel health and safety class.

 A Few Things To Keep In Mind>

 - All students going abroad should educate themselves about cultural norms and local laws.